pouchdb/pouchdb/docs/api.md

 # API Reference

 Most of the PouchDB API is exposed as `fun(arg, [options], [callback])` Where both the options and the callback are optional.
 Callbacks use the `function(err, result)` idiom where the first argument will be undefined unless there is an error, the second argument holds the result.
+Additionally, any method that only returns a single thing (i.e. db.get, but not db.changes) also returns a [promise](http://www.html5rocks.com/en/tutorials/es6/promises/)

 ## Create database<a id="create_database"></a>